fmorrison42/Awesome-Microsoft365/README.md

 --------------------
 ### 365 Add-ons

 - [Microsoft 365 Dev Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program) - Get an instant Microsoft 365 E5 sandbox preconfigured with sample data, including Teams Developer Portal, and start developing on the Microsoft 365 platform.
-It also comes with a TON
+It also comes with a TON of extra free goodies to help with developing apps and skills in 365.
+It's been a huge help in studying for the different 365 exams.